What is the Bhagavad Gītā?

 The frame story

 The Gītā opens at the moment of decision before the eighteen-day battle of Kurukshetra.
-Arjuna, surveying the relatives and teachers he is about to fight on the opposing side, drops his bow in despair.
-Krishna — who has agreed to drive his chariot — uses Arjuna's collapse as the occasion for the longest sustained spiritual instruction in Indian literature.
+Arjuna surveys the relatives and teachers he is about to fight on the opposing side and drops his bow in despair.
+Krishna, who has agreed to drive his chariot, uses Arjuna's collapse as the occasion for the longest sustained spiritual instruction in Indian literature.
 The teaching covers the nature of the self, the relationship between action and renunciation, the three paths of yoga, and the metaphysics of devotion.

 The synthesis